davidjosearaujo/davidjosearaujo.github.io/content/posts/02-everything-is-a-file.md

 As for the colors, I have absolutely no idea, but when it comes to files, the answer is **no**.
 For the OS, a file is represented as an ***inode***, a structure that holds metadata about the file.
 This includes the **creation date, last update date, ownership, permissions, size, and most importantly, it contains a pointer to the memory block** where the file's actual data is stored.

-To see all the information stored in an inode (and more), you can simply use the command ls -il.
+To see all the information stored in an inode (and more), you can simply use the command `ls -il`.
 Let's try it!

 ```bash
 remnux@00cd6cd99d6f:/var/log$ ls -il